Lord, You Know! Hopeful Words for Weary Hearts

 Jonathan: Jeremiah’s main objective or goal—when they hired him in July of 1857—was to go out knocking on doors of the neighboring residences and invite people to Sunday school and to come to church and to fill the pews.

 He began doing that in July of 1857 and worked on that for a couple of months.
-We don’t know all of what went on in his mind, but I imagine that he was quite exhausted after a lot of door knocking.
+We don’t know all of what went on in his mind, but I imagine that he was pretty exhausted after a lot of door knocking.
 He decided that he was going to start knocking on heaven’s door instead of on resistant, earthly doors.

 Nancy: Believers were meeting together asking God to revive His people.
 This was essentially the same idea—only at noon.